genaray/Arch/README.md

 Since its still work in progress it is not yet finished and there still a lot of features missing.
 It can not be used with Unity unfortunately yet, but its great for pure c# console apps, gameservers and standalone games.

+> First version as a nugget package is coming soon.

 # Example
 ## Creating Entities